 Students seeking admission should apply to the Office of Undergraduate Admissions.
 Do not begin by contacting the Journalism Institute.

 You can start as soon as you begin at NYU and have space in your schedule.
-Investigating Journalism is your first course, which is offered in fall semesters only.
+Investigating Journalism is your first course and is offered both fall and spring semesters.